marwinzoepfel/OhneBS/Readme.md

-# RPi400-OS: A Bare-Metal Learning Operating System
+# OhneBS: A Bare-Metal Learning Operating System

 A small, 64-bit operating system for the Raspberry Pi 400, written from scratch in C and AArch64 Assembly.
 This project is a hands-on journey to explore the fundamental concepts of operating system architecture and low-level hardware programming.